Architecture

 - API layer —

 task(),createPool(),call.*(),shutdown().
-This is what your code touches. - Dispatch layer — the balancer, lane routing, inliner, and host dispatcher.
+This is what your code touches. - Dispatch layer — the host handler: lane routing, the optional balancer strategy, and the inliner.
 This decides where a call runs.

 - Transport layer — shared-memory mailboxes, payload buffers, wakeups.
 This moves data between threads without going through the runtime’s message queue.